 - Jordan Ellenberg, University of Wisconsin-Madison, Title to be announced.
 (AMS-MAA)

 - Donald G. Saari, University of California, Irvine, From Voting Paradoxes to the Search for "Dark Matter".
 (MAA-AMS-SIAM Gerald and Judith Porter Public Lecture)

 - Richard Tapia, Rice University, Title to be announced.
 (AMS-MAA)

-- Ian Agol, University of California, Berkley, Title to be announced.
+- Ian Agol, University of California, Berkeley, Title to be announced.

 - Henri Darmon, McGill University, Elliptic curves and explicit class field theory.